UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

  * Hands-on, collaborative coding
  * Wrap-up

-You will each be assigned to a group to do collective note-taking.
+You will each be assigned to a group to do collective note-taking on Moodle starting in Week 2.
 The day before class each week, you will be notified that you will be taking notes the next day and you will be provided the link to a collaborative document.
 Following the lecture, your notes will be added to the course website.

 notes:
+This might be updated slightly.
+Keep an eye on your inbox.

 This structure will likely be deviated from during the course, but in general we will start with lecture, take a break, then continue with collaborative or hands-on exercises using group coding.